Tega Brain

-Tega Brain is an Australian-born digital artist and environmental engineer who is also an Assistant Professor of Integrated Digital Media at New York University (NYU).
+Tega Brain is an Australian-born digital artist and environmental engineer who is also an assistant professor of Integrated Digital Media at New York University (NYU).
 Brain is known for her eccentric and often purposefully dysfunctional information systems that examine the intersection between digital networks and natural phenomena.
 Her art works have been discussed widely in press outlets such as The New York Times, The Atlantic, Artforum, NPR and The Guardian.
 Brain's works have been exhibited in multiple museums such as the Whitney Museum of American Art and the Haus der Kulturen der Welt in Berlin.
 In 2021, Brain co-authored the textbook Code as Creative Medium which serves as a guide for educators and computer scientists about teaching and learning computational art and design.

 Education

 Brain received a Bachelor of Environmental Engineering and a Bachelor of Arts at University of New South Wales in 2006.
-She the completed a Masters of Art at the Queensland University of Technology in 2012.
+She then completed a Masters of Art at the Queensland University of Technology in 2012.